daniellaible/miasql/manual.md

 * Date { 64 bit } ... nope - not supported yet,
 * Time { 64 bit } ... nope - not supported yet,
 * DateTime { 64 bit } ... nope - not supported yet
+#### Data Queries
+#### Data Manipulations

+### Operators and Functions

+### Security

+## The Ledger
+The ledger is a file on your hard-drive.
+Every database has a ledger.
+The ledger stores all commands which are altering the database and it's data.
+So the ledger stores not only CREATE and ALTER commands but also INSERT commands etc... .
+SELECT commands and user permissions are not stored in the ledger.
+The first entry in the ledger is always a CREATE DATABASE command.
+The ledger is the build-in backup system of the database.

+There is a plan on building a ledger viewer.

+## Connectors and APIs
+Connecting to the database is simple - just use PuTTY and connect to your db-server on port 7878.
+## Clusters

+## Shards

 ## The basic functionality of Mia